muthusathya1/myDSALearning/README.md

 # myDSALearning
-## Print reverse string
+## Sum of Digits

 Problem Description

-Write a recursive function that takes a string, S, as input and prints the characters of S in reverse order.
+Given a number A, we need to find the sum of its digits using recursion.

 Problem Constraints

-1 <= |s| <= 1000
+1 <= A <= 109

 Input Format

-First line of input contains a string S.
+The first and only argument is an integer A.

 Output Format

-Print the character of the string S in reverse order.
+Return an integer denoting the sum of digits of the number A.

 Example Input

 Input 1:

- scaleracademy
+ A = 46
 Input 2:

- cool
+ A = 11

 Example Output

 Output 1:

- ymedacarelacs
+ 10
 Output 2:

- looc
+ 2

 Example Explanation

-Explanation:

- Print the reverse of the string in a single line.
+Explanation 1:

+ Sum of digits of 46 = 4 + 6 = 10
+Explanation 2:

+ Sum of digits of 11 = 1 + 1 = 2